basicer/cupid-git/README.md

 Automatic Reloading
 -------------------

-By default cupid listens for console commands on UDP port 10137.
+By default cupid will monitor all .lua files in the project directory, scanning it every so often.
+It's somewhat more efficient to turn this off and use UP commands.
+The remote module listens for console commands on UDP port 10137.

 This command works well:

 `watchmedo-2.7 shell-command --command='echo reload | nc -u localhost 10173' .`